Is a bleaching light really needed for whitening treatments?

-Findings: It reported that the use of a bleaching light did make a substantial difference in whitening outcome.
+The authors reported that the use of a bleaching light did make a substantial difference in the whitening outcome.

 Criticisms of this study:

-Findings: Its conclusions were that the use of a bleaching light did not enhance the bleaching process over the use of the whitener alone.
+This evaluation determined that the use of a light did not enhance the bleaching process over the use of just whitener alone.

-This 2006 publication seems to provide an explanation that helps to resolve the conflicting results found by Tavares and the Hein and CRA studies.
+This paper’s findings seem to explain the conflicting results found by Tavares vs. the Hein and CRA studies discussed above.

-Findings: Using a split-arch design, it was determined that results using a light-activated system did appear lighter but only initially.
+Using a split-arch study design, it was determined that results using a light-activated system did appear lighter but only initially.

-When the subjects' teeth were re-evaluated at a point 2 weeks after the treatment, no difference was found between the light and non-light sides.
+When the subjects’ teeth were re-evaluated at a point 2 weeks after their treatment, no difference was found between the light and non-light sides.

-Explanation: This paper attributed the initial lightness seen with the teeth treated with a bleaching light to a dehydration effect that occurs as they dry out during their treatment process, not to increased whitening efficacy due to light activation.
+Explanation: This paper attributed the initial improvements seen with the teeth exposed to a bleaching light to the dehydration effect that occurs as teeth dry out during their treatment process, and not to an increase in whitening efficacy due to light activation.

 - As teeth become dehydrated their color tends to lighten.

-- Then, as they regain moisture (over the following hours and days), their color begins to fade.
+- Then, as they regain moisture (over the following hours and days), the lightening effect begins to fade.

 This explains why the evaluation made 2 weeks after the treatments showed no difference in whiteness whether a light had been used or not.

-- Both methods created the same level of color improvement.
+- Both whitening protocols created the same level of color improvement.

-- The extra lightening effect seen initially when a bleaching light was used faded over time.
-(It was due to the temporary dehydration effect.)
+- The extra lightening effect that was seen initially with cases where a bleaching light was used ended up fading over time.
+(It was due to a temporary dehydration effect.)